EvolvingParty/Recovery-Birthdays/Docs/PRIVACY.md

 - Contact names
 - Recovery birthday dates
 - A single image per contact (if provided)
+- Notes, phone numbers and email addresses associated with contact you create

-**We do not store or access any additional contact information**, such as phone numbers, email addresses, physical addresses, job titles, or personal notes.
+**We do not access, store or share any additional contact information from you device.

 If any data from your contacts is needed, such as when adding a new contact or sending a text message, the information is accessed temporarily and **not stored** by the app.